Focusing on What God Wants Us to Do

 The authors of our religious beliefs, are, in effect, our fathers.
 Jesus himself testifying, “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: he is a liar, and the father of it (John 8:44).”
 “Thy first father hath sinned, and thy teachers have transgressed against me.
 Therefore I have profaned the princes of the sanctuary, and have given Jacob to the curse, and Israel to the reproaches (Isaiah 43:27-28).”

-What God is doing for us is a marvelous thing: he is correcting religious corruption and deception, and he insuring that it will never happen again; and he will be bringing many more believers into his kingdom.
-And the murdering of one another for religious purposes is coming to a halt.
+What God is doing for us is a marvelous thing, for he is correcting religious corruption and deception; he is insuring that it will never happen again; and he is bringing all believers into his kingdom.
+The killing of one another for religious purposes is coming to an end.
 Therefore trust in him, obey him, and receive instruction: “Thy people shall be willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth (Psalm 110:3).”
 “It shall be our righteousness, if we observe to do all these commandments before the Lord our God, as he hath commanded us (Deuteronomy 6:25).”
 “The Lord shall establish thee an holy people unto himself, as he hath sworn unto thee, if thou shalt keep the commandments of the Lord thy God, and walk in his ways (Deuteronomy 28:9).”
 “Whoso keepth the commandment shall feel no evil thing (Ecclesiastes 8:5).”

 The Ten Commandments have been given a fresh new voice of authority.
 They are a separate covenant altogether.
 “The Lord our God made a covenant with us in Horeb (Deuteronomy 5:2).”
-The Ten Commandments were rewritten and included in the book of Deuteronomy to insure their continuance (Deuteronomy 5:6-21; 26:17-18; 29:1).
+The Ten Commandments were given to Moses in the book of Exodus, then to insure their continuance, they were rewritten and included with the marriage covenant, which is written in the book of Deuteronomy (Exodus 20:1-17; Deuteronomy 5:6-21; 26:17-18; 29:1).
 God has instructed us to keep these commandments going forward.
-Therefore it is understood, that, just as they were to be included with the old covenant, so now are they included with the new covenant.
+Therefore it is understood, that, just as they were to be included with the old covenant, so are they now to be included with the new covenant.
 Let’s review some of the commandments which are relevant to our times.
-Thou shalt have no other gods before me, thou shalt not make to thee a graven image...
+Thou shalt have no other gods before me, thou shalt not make unto thee a graven image...
 Thou shalt not bow thyself down unto them, nor serve them: for I the Lord thy God am a jealous God...
 Thou shalt not kill...
 Neither shalt thou steal...
 And thou shalt not covet thy neighbor’s house, nor anything that is thy neighbor’s (Exodus 20: 3-17; Deuteronomy 5:6-21).
-Since believers now know that these commandments are to remain in effect, it is a transgression to brake even one of them.
+Since these commandments are to remain in effect, it is a transgression to brake even one of them.
 Although it is possible to be forgiven for breaking a commandment, there will surely be a consequence, because God will not be mocked.

 The difference between committing religious iniquity, and committing a transgression, is that iniquities are always unintentional mistakes.
-Iniquities occur every time we don’t clearly understand what God’s word is saying, and we continue to promote the mistaken ideas of our beliefs.
-Transgressions are always intentional.
-Transgressions occur when people are accurately shown the truth of scripture, and they purposely disregard God’s word, either to maintain their religious beliefs, or else to commit their evil deeds.
-Transgressions are presumptuous sins, which cause spiritual death.
+Iniquities are mistaken interpretations of scripture which many people accepted as truth, and which became a religious belief.
+Transgressions are always purposed.
+A transgression occurs when people are shown the truth of scripture, but they love their ways, and they choose to disregard God's word.
+Transgressions are presumptuous sins, which will cause spiritual death.
 “There is a sin unto death... and there is a sin not unto death (1John 5:16-17).”
 “Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I will be innocent from the great transgression (Psalm 19:13).”

 “Come, and let us join ourselves to the Lord in a perpetual covenant that shall not be forgotten (Jeremiah 50:5).”
 “Blessed is the man... that keepeth the sabbath from polluting it, and keepeth his hand from doing any evil.
 Neither let the son of the stranger, the hath joined himself to the Lord, speak, saying, The Lord hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the Lord unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; Even unto them will I give in mine house and within my walls a place and a name better than of sons and daughters: I will give them an everlasting name, that shall not be cut off.
 Also the sons of the stranger, that join themselves to the Lord, to serve him, and to love the name of the Lord, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant; even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for my house shall be called an house of prayer for ALL people (Isaiah 56:2-7).”